elastisys/compliantkubernetes/.github/ISSUE_TEMPLATE/new-page-request.md

 ---
 name: New page request
-about: Suggest a new page for clarifying a new angle to Compliant Kubernetes or a new feature
+about: Suggest a new page for clarifying a new angle to Welkin or a new feature
 title: ""
 labels: documentation, enhancement